macarooni-man/auto-mcs/amscript-docs.md

 Used for registering custom commands and augmenting existing ones.

-> Note: Commands that start with '/' don't work in Vanilla servers, instead use a different special character
+> Note: Commands that start with '/' don't work outside of the console in Vanilla servers, instead use a different special character

 Accepted parameters:
 | Parameter | Description |